Swarmchestrate/lib_comm/README.md

 ## Prerequisites

 - Python 3.8 or later
-- Poetry 1.0 or later
+- Poetry 1.2 or later

 ---

+## Developement

 ## Installing Poetry